saareliad/FTPipe/README.md

 ### Example for a transformer model

-may change in the future.
+TODO: add the new way, below is deprecated

 1. partition the model
 2. add the model under `modles.partitioned.FN`